 - DJ (Any of the sections above can also be DJ'd if you prefer.
 We often DJ the ceremony, play the cocktail hour live, DJ dinner, then DJ for dance music, etc.)

-Our niche is as a smaller, more affordable musical package that offers the option male & female vocals with guitar and keyboard for live music during ceremony and/or cocktail hour, and then leads into a full-service DJ package for the dance party portion of your night.
+Our niche is a smaller, more affordable full-service musical package.
+We offer the option of combining live music during ceremony and/or cocktail hour with a full-service DJ package for the reception/dance party portion of your night.

 A very important part of your wedding day is who you choose to provide entertainment.
 The biggest thing to consider is not just the level of musical talent and repetoire out there, but finding people you can trust to be professional and make sure that your day goes as planned.